mohammed-ayoub-javascript/filter-video/README.md

 # FilterVideo

-A Chrome extension that enhances control while watching videos by providing customizable filters (for now only blur filter is supported) for popular streaming platforms, applied to the video player using a customizable keyboard shortcut.
+A Chrome extension that enhances control while watching videos, by providing customizable filters for videos on popular streaming platforms, applied using your chosen keyboard shortcut.

+For now, only blur filter is supported, and only YouTube, Netflix, and Prime Video platforms are supported.

 ## Features